HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 Use a vetted third-party cybersecurity solution provider

-Companies should be seeking a solution that mitigates current cybersecurity challenges, provides ongoing support, and also helps off-set risks from the evolving threats of the future.
+Companies should seek a solution that mitigates current cybersecurity challenges, provides ongoing support, and helps offset risks from the evolving threats of the future.

-Small businesses could be utilizing their resources in good faith and providing training to staff but the challenges and threats are incredibly diverse and can require a wide range of expertise.
+Small businesses could utilize their resources in good faith and provide training to staff.
+Still, the challenges and threats are incredibly diverse and require a wide range of expertise.

-So, the best practice is to continue to focus on the core function of your business and let a vetted third-party provider take care of the rest.
-They have trained professionals that not only help deploy the best solutions but also provide ongoing support and are always available to help support your business.
+So, the best practice is to focus on your business’s core function and let a vetted third-party provider take care of the rest.
+They have trained professionals who help deploy the best solutions, provide ongoing support, and are always available to help support your business.

 1. Mike Shelah – Account Executive at Advantage Industries